Latent-Graph Learning for Disease Prediction: Introduction

+There is a growing body of literature that recognises the potential of geometric deep learning \cite{bronstein2017geometric} and graph convolutional networks (GCNs) in healthcare.
+GCNs have been applied to various problems already, including protein interaction prediction \cite{gainza2019deciphering}, metric learning on brain connectomes \cite{ktena2018metric} or representation learning for medical images \cite{burwinkel2019cnngat}.
 In this work, we focus on Computer Aided Diagnosis (CADx), i.e. disease prediction from multimodal patient data using GCNs in conjunction with population models \cite{parisot2018disease,vivar2018multi,kazi2019self,kazi2019graph}.
 The population model is realized in form of a graph, where vertices represent patients, edges represent connections between patients, and edge weights represent the patient similarity according to a defined metric \cite{parisot2018disease}.
 Employing graph models for CADx is motivated by the success of GCNs in social network analyses and recommender systems \cite{bronstein2017geometric}.
 The graph provides neighborhood information between patients, and graph signal processing \cite{ortega2018gsp} is used to aggregate patient features over local neighborhoods, similar to localized filters in regular convolutional neural networks (CNN).
-Graph deep learning is then tasked with learning a set of filters with optimal weights towards the downstream task of CADx classification. \citet{kipf2016semi} proposed semi-supervised node classification using spectral GCNs.
-This approach was first adapted to CADx in medicine by \citet{parisot2018disease}, who proposed to compute patient similarities from a set of meta-features such as age and sex.
+Graph deep learning is then tasked with learning a set of filters with optimal weights towards the downstream task of CADx classification.
+Kipf and Welling \cite{kipf2016semi} proposed semi-supervised node classification using spectral GCNs.
+This approach was first adapted to CADx in medicine by Parisot et al. \cite{parisot2018disease}, who proposed to compute patient similarities from a set of meta-features such as age and sex.
 Importantly, the definition of the similarity metric between patients determines the graph adjacency matrix.
 As such, both feature selection and similarity metric definition need to be carefully tuned to avoid placing a meaningless graph structure at the core of the GCN.
+To alleviate this, several works have proposed using multiple graphs \cite{kazi2019self,kazi2019graph,coates2019mgmc}, where each graph is built from different patient features and encodes a unique latent structure about the population.
+Patient feature vectors are processed through each graph separately, and fused prior to the decision layer.
+Multi-graph approaches significantly improve the classification accuracy for CADx, and make GCNs much more robust towards the definition of individual graphs and similarity metrics \cite{kazi2019self,kazi2019graph}.
+On the other hand, they open up new challenges: i) multiple graphs limit the scalability due to the number of parameters, and ii) the multi-graph fusion layer needs to be carefully designed (e.g. self-attention \cite{kazi2019self} or LSTM-based attention \cite{kazi2019graph}).
+An alternative approach to hand-crafting the graph adjacency matrix is to learn it end-to-end, to optimally support the downstream task.
+Notably, while we focus on CADx in this paper, learning a graph can benefit many other applications as well.
+In some cases, the learned graph might even be of higher interest than the downstream task, as it can provide important information for interpretability.
+There is little work so far on graph learning in general \cite{qiao2018graphlearningreview}, and in the field of medicine in particular.
+Approaches proposed so far, however, are very diverse in nature.
+For example, Zhan et al. \cite{zhan2019discovery} construct multiple graph Laplacians and optimize the weighting among them during training.
+Franceschi et al. \cite{franceschi2019icml} sample graph adjacency matrices from a binomial distribution via reparameterization trick and optimize the graph structure via hypergradient descent, demonstrating its efficacy via classification accuracy e.g. in citation networks.
+Jang et al. \cite{soobeom2019} simultaneously learn an EEG feature representation and a brain connectivity graph based on deterministic graph sampling.
+Interestingly, they demonstrate that the graph makes sense from a neuroscientific perspective, setting an example that the learned graph can have an intrinsic value regarding model interpretability and knowledge discovery.